GEOG PhD Handbook

 D. The Dissertation

 The dissertation must demonstrate the student’s ability to formulate a research problem, to assemble and analyze relevant data, to draw appropriate conclusions, and to express findings clearly and concisely.
 It should be of publishable quality as judged by the Advisory Committee.
-Students should consult the OGE regarding the document formatting and submission requirements.
+Students should consult the Graduate Division regarding the document formatting and submission requirements.
 Students should consult the Graduate Chair regarding document submission to the Department.
 Copies of past dissertations which can be used as guides to length and style may be obtained from the University and Department.

 3. Graduate Advising

 All incoming doctoral students will be assigned an Interim Advisor based on information provided at the time of application.
 It is recognized that this information may not always be an accurate reflection of the student’s interest which can change during the first few semesters.
 The function of the Interim Advisor is, therefore, to direct and guide the student’s program of courses and research until a Permanent Advisor and Advisory Committee is appointed, which typically occurs by the end of the second semester.
 In many cases the Interim Advisor will become the Permanent Advisor, but students should always try to identify faculty with interests that most closely relate to their intended research.